It’s that time of year again, time to fill in your tax return

 If your annual business turnover is less than the VAT threshold for the tax year then when completing your self-assessment tax return you can use the supplementary form SA103S(short) to record self-employment income on your SA100 tax return.

-The spreadsheet will work on Microsoft Excel on both a Windows PC and a Mac
+The spreadsheet will work on the desktop version of Microsoft Excel on both a Windows PC and a Mac

 Match your expenses with HMRC categories